 The Republic of Ireland was founded through the conclusion of the Anglo-Irish Treaty in 1921.
-The Constitution of 1937 and the Republic of Ireland Act 1948 severed Ireland’s last formal links with the United Kingdom.
+The Constitution of 1937 and the Republic of Ireland Act 1948 severed Ireland’s last formal links with the UK.
 Ireland remained neutral during the Second World War and does not belong to any military alliance.
 Ireland became a member of the United Nations (UN) in 1955 and joined what is now the European Union (EU) in 1973.

 System of Government

-A general election to elect members to the Dáil must take place within five years of the previous election (the next one must take place no later than 8 April 2016).
-Members are elected directly via a system of proportional representation.
-The Dáil elects the Prime Minister, known as the Taoiseach (Tee shock).
-The President ratifies the Taoiseach and then the Taoiseach nominates the other members of the Government for the approval of the Dáil.
+The two Houses of the Oireachtas, the Dáil and the Seanad, make laws.
+A general election to elect members to the Dáil must take place within five years of the previous election (the next one must take place no later than 12 April 2021).
+There are 158 members in the Dáil who are elected directly via a system of proportional representation.
+The Taoiseach (Prime Minister) and the other members of the Government are appointed by the President: the Taoiseach on the nomination of the Dáil and the other members of the Government on the nomination of the Taoiseach with the prior approval of the Dáil.
 The Government has the power to appoint Ministers of State (junior ministers) directly.
-The Deputy Prime Minister is known as the Tánaiste (Tawn-ish-ta).
+The Deputy Prime Minister is known as the Tánaiste.

 Recent political developments

 Ireland’s two main political parties, Fianna Fáil and Fine Gael, do not divide on a right/left basis on political, economic or social issues.
 Both are centre-right and have their roots in differing community attitudes to the 1921 Treaty of Independence (from the UK).
 Fine Gael represents the tradition that accepted the treaty as a stepping stone to an eventual republic of the whole island.
 Fianna Fáil represents the tradition that rejected the treaty because the present six counties of Northern Ireland were excluded from the outset.
-These traditions are still reflected in slightly different approaches towards the Northern Ireland issue but there is bipartisan support for the current peace process and the 1998 Belfast (Good Friday) Agreement.
+These traditions are still reflected in slightly different approaches towards Northern Ireland but there is bipartisan support for the peace process and the 1998 Belfast (Good Friday) Agreement.